-MADRID (Reuters) - Spain could capitalize on foreign investors playing its economic recovery to sell a chunk of bailed-out Bankia (BKIA.MC) now, fund managers said, though some saw a more profitable disposal in a few months when the country's turnaround gained traction.
+MADRID Jan 15 (Reuters) - Spain could capitalise on foreign investors playing its economic recovery to sell a chunk of bailed-out Bankia now, fund managers said, though some saw a more profitable disposal in a few months when the country's turnaround gained traction.

 Spain has stepped up contacts with bankers recently over selling part of its 68.4 percent holding in the lender, raising the idea of a small share offering as soon as the first quarter, Reuters reported exclusively on Tuesday.

 International funds have doubled their presence in Bankia's capital in recent months, drawn by a share price rally and improving results since the lender took part of a 41.3 billion euro ($56 billion) European banking bailout.

 "The interest from foreign investors in Bankia is obvious ... they're drawn by the Spanish restructuring story," said Guillermo Aranda, managing director at Atlas Capital in Madrid, which owns Bankia shares.

 "If you add to this the increasing confidence and perception that the economic situation is improving, one of the best ways to participate in that as an investor is through Bankia, which is centred on Spain, rather than through BBVA and Santander."